Slape & Howard

 Appealing Your Case After a Denial or Dismissal

 If you did not retain a workers’ compensation lawyer when you submitted your claim, and your application was dismissed or denied, you should consider obtaining legal counsel for your appeal.
 A workers’ compensation appeal can be even more difficult than the initial claim.
+It is important to know that just because an insurance company has denied your claim, it does not mean that you cannot get benefits.
+Most companies will deny your claim without ever going to court, ands when you hire an attorney it takes the decision out of the hands of the insurance company and into the hands of the courts.

 Contact a Workers' Compensation Lawyer in Wichita, Kansas